Conducting a Peer Review: Basic Information for AJOT Reviewers

 Many resources to assist you in peer review are available online:

-- AJOT Author Guidelines: Please review AJOT’s author guidelines before beginning a review, particularly if it has been some time since your last review.
+- Please review AJOT’s Author Guidelines before beginning a review, particularly if it has been some time since your last review.
 It’s important to understand AJOT’s mission and requirements.

-- Wiley offers a free, online short course focused on the basics of the peer review process at the Wiley Online Academy.
+- Wiley offers a free three-part introductory video series focused on the basics of the peer review process.
 See also Wiley’s step-by-step guide for how to review a manuscript.

-- Equator Network: The Equator Network provides a library of research reporting databases and links to data reporting forms, such as the PRISMA and CONSORT checklists required by AJOT.
+- The Equator Network provides a library of research reporting databases and links to data reporting forms, such as the PRISMA and CONSORT checklists required by AJOT.